amirhp-com/adobe-xd-lorem-saz/readme.md

 Looking forward hearing from you.

-Download and Install Plugin
+Install Plugin
 ==============================
-Download Installable Package from [https://github.com/amirhosseinhpv/adobe-xd-lorem-saz/blob/master/xd-persian-loremipsum.xdx](https://github.com/amirhosseinhpv/adobe-xd-lorem-saz/blob/master/xd-persian-loremipsum.xdx)
+Download Installable Package [xd-persian-loremipsum.xdx](https://github.com/amirhosseinhpv/adobe-xd-lorem-saz/blob/master/xd-persian-loremipsum.xdx) and simply double-click to open it using Adobe XD.